snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ####In this post
 The [Snowplow Apache Spark Streaming Example Project][repo] can help you jumpstart your own real-time event processing pipeline.
 We will take you through the steps to get this simple time series analysis streaming job written in Scala.

+1. What is Spark Streaming and Kinesis?
+2. App overview, introducing analytics on write
+3. Detailed setup
+4. Results
+5. Troubleshooting
+6. Next steps

 ##What is Spark Streaming and Kinesis?

 __Amazon Kinesis__ is a fully managed service for real-time processing of streaming data at massive scale.
 In this project we leverage the Kinesis receiver that has been recently developed for __[Apache Spark DStream using the Kinesis Client Library](https://spark.apache.org/docs/latest/streaming-kinesis-integration.html)__ (KCL).